elticltd/api-sample-python/README.md

 ## Note:
 ### Request your account by emailing your details to hello@eltic.io
 - account_token = "Email hello@eltic.io to get your token"
-- secret_key = "Email hello@eltic.io to get your token"
+- secret_key = "Email hello@eltic.io to get your secret key"
 - vanity_name = "Choose a linkedin vanity name to test with"*

 *See section below explaining the vanity name